pyeventsourcing/eventsourcing/docs/topics/application.rst

 Event-sourced log
 =================

+The application :func:`~eventsourcing.application.Application.save` method can be used to collect and store new events from more than one aggregate.
+It can also be used to store the events of an event-sourced log.

 The library class :class:`~eventsourcing.application.EventSourcedLog` can be used with subclasses of :class:`~eventsourcing.application.LogEvent` to trigger log events that can be saved and listed.
 An event-sourced